alwaleedibrahim/day-of-week/README.md

-Here is a possible readme.md file for your code:

 # Day Of The Week Finder
 This program determines what day of the week it is for a given date in the Gregorian calendar.